Our impact

 • Referred to Public Audit Committee

-Impact reports published six-monthly with audit reports coming into scope circa 18 months post-publication.
+Impact reports published annually with audit reports and recommendations coming into scope based on agreed implementation timescales.

 Primary focus of report is holistic, aggregated data on impact.